About the research:

 According to the study, the extreme perceptions of Brazilians captured in an extensive list of countries, including the poorest, suggests a critical psychosocial situation.
 The trajectory of the subjective series of this decade led to the study of the objective and subjective causes of the 2013 protests, one of the main landmarks of Brazilian society in its recent history.

 In order to understand the perceptions, the street demonstrations and the nature of the challenges ahead, we need a longer-term insight into Brazil’s main social and economic advances and mishaps.
 Against a backdrop of global objective indicators, there have been advances in income distribution, education and life expectancy in Brazil.
 However, according to Neri, “we have not been able to advance in aspects limiting economic performance such as labor productivity and fiscal balance.
-It’s as if social indicators improved without an economic foundation in this period.
+It’s as if social indicators improved without a solid economic foundation in this period.
 This mismatch would indicate a need for structural reforms to align both sides of the socioeconomic equation, finally meeting Brazil’s aspirations”.

 ll Vídeo- Interview (In Portuguese)